History Files

 Celts of Britain

-The Ancient Kingdom of Elmet ElmetMuch about the existence of the Romano-British kingdom of Elmet is shrouded in mystery or vague fact, although tantalisingly less so than with many of its peers.
-It was located in South Yorkshire and Nottinghamshire, along with eastern Derbyshire and with extensions into West Yorkshire and lower North Yorkshire.
-Bordering it to the east was Linnius (which very early on became Lindsey under the Angles), Caer Lerion to the south (also quickly overrun by the Middil Engle), the 'Kingdom of the Pennines' to the west and north-west, and Ebrauc to the north and north-east.
+FeatureMuch about the existence of the Romano-British kingdom of Elmet is shrouded in mystery or vague fact, although tantalisingly less so than with many of its peers.
+It was located in South Yorkshire and Nottinghamshire, along with eastern Derbyshire and with extensions into West Yorkshire and lower North Yorkshire (see feature link).
+Bordering it to the east was Lind Colun (which very early on became Lindsey under control of Angles), Caer Lerion to the south (also quickly overrun, this time by the Middil Engle), the 'Kingdom of the Pennines' to the west and north-west, and Ebrauc to the north and north-east.

-Descent of the Kingdoms of Northern BritainElmet (or Elmetia in its Latinised form, and Elfed as perhaps a later Brythonic form) apparently emerged in the late fifth century as a result of the fragmentation of the powerful 'Kingdom of Northern Britain'.
-This had been formed of the territory between the River Humber and Hadrian's Wall, with some extensions northwards of that, and primarily it seems to have been a continuance of the Roman military command of the north.
-Elmet's territory was descended from that of the tribe of the Coritani, with the northern part coming from the Brigantes and perhaps centred on Loidis (Latin Campoduno, modern Leeds).
-In fact, Loidis may have formed the core of Elmet, and the last part of it to fall.
-Elmet was a bulwark of the defence of lower northern Britain, and once it did fall, so too did any realistic British hope of holding onto the Pennines.
+FeatureElmet (or Elmetia in its Latinised form, and Elfed perhaps as a later Brythonic form) apparently emerged in the late fifth century as a result of the fragmentation of the powerful 'Kingdom of Northern Britain' (see feature link).
+This seems primarily to have been formed as a continuance of the Roman military command of the north.
+Elmet's territory was descended from that of the tribe of the Corieltavi, with the northern part coming from the Brigantes and perhaps centred on Loidis (Latin Campoduno, modern Leeds).

-View Map of Elmet's Principal SitesInterestingly, following Elmet's fall, its population of Britons might have stayed put (royal family aside) and maintained a strong presence in the area.
+Interestingly, following Elmet's fall, its population of Britons may have stayed put (royal family aside) and maintained a strong presence in the area.
 Later Anglo-Saxon names such as Barwick survive (berewic is Old English for 'corn farm'), in this case as Barwick-in-Elmet, as if the locals were determined to maintain the memory of the fallen kingdom.
-The incoming Angles became known as the Elmed Saetna, or Elmet settlers, so it is clear that the name was well enough established with the invaders to survive its own collapse.
+The incoming Angles became known as the Elmed Saetna, or Elmet settlers, so it is clear that the name was well enough established amongst the invaders to survive the kingdom's collapse.

 fl c.470

-Mascuid / Masgwid Gloff (the Lame)
+Mascuid / Masgwid Gloff 'the Lame'

-Son of Gwrast Lledlwm, king of Rheged.
+Son of Gwrast Lledlwm of Rheged.
+First king of Elmet.

 c.470

-Mascuid is granted the territory of Elmet by his father, Gwrast Lledlwm, king of Rheged.
-Loidis (Leeds) may form his capital, but this is far from clear.
-It may even be a separate region or sub-kingdom of its own.
-This event seems to coincide with the death of Mor ap Ceneu, 'King of Northern Britain', and the subsequent division of his north-eastern territory into Ebrauc to the east of Elmet and the 'Kingdom of the Pennines' to the west.
-This would probably leave Elmet permanently cut off from Rheged and perhaps even in danger of annexation, so it is in Gwrast's interests to ensure that one of his sons is in command of the territory.
-The territory at this time is at its greatest extent, probably extending as far south as the point at which the Derwent joins the River Trent.
+The latter division will probably leave Elmet permanently cut off from Rheged and perhaps even in danger of annexation, so it is in Gwrast's interests to ensure that one of his sons is in command of the territory around Loidis.
+This territory at this time is at its greatest extent, probably extending as far south as the point at which the Derwent joins the River Trent.

 Map of Elmet

-A map showing Elmet's probable borders during its greatest extent, with the grey areas being lost first, and the deep pink area last, in 617
+A map showing Elmet's probable borders during its greatest extent, with the grey areas being lost first, and the deep pink area last, in 617 (click or tap on map to view full size)

 fl c.495